synaodev/sndv-bulletin/README.md

-# Tyler Cadena's Revature Bulletin Project
+# Tyler Cadena's Bulletin Project

 ## Running Locally
 * Initialize mysql instance using one of two ways: